Korea, Republic of

 Corporate - Significant developments

-The approved bill includes amendments aimed at fostering corporate investment by extending and expanding the existing tax credits.
-Notably, the Bill adds bio-pharmacy to the list of designated national strategic technology sectors, such as semiconductors and secondary batteries which are eligible for preferential higher rates of R&D tax credits to qualifying expenditures and facility investments aimed at commercializing technologies.
-In addition, the Bill raises the basic deduction rate for video content production costs by two or three percentage points and provides an additional credit of 10-15% for expenditures meeting specific criteria.
-Additionally, a new tax credit is introduced for SMEs and middle-scale enterprises investing in film, TV series, and OTT contents making through specialized companies in the cultural content industry.
-Moreover, the approved Bill reinstates tax credits for investments in overseas natural resource developments, which had been sunset in 2013.
+The approved Bill includes amendments aimed at fostering corporate investment by extending and expanding the existing tax credits.
+Notably, the Bill adds bio-pharmacy to the list of designated national strategic technology sectors, such as semiconductors and secondary batteries, which are eligible for preferential higher rates of research and development (R&D) tax credits to qualifying expenditures and facility investments aimed at commercialising technologies.
+In addition, the Bill raises the basic deduction rate for video content production costs by two or three percentage points and provides an additional credit of 10% to 15% for expenditures meeting specific criteria.
+Additionally, a new tax credit is introduced for small and medium-sized enterprises (SMEs) and middle-scale enterprises investing in film, TV series, and over-the-top (OTT) content made through specialised companies in the cultural content industry.
+Moreover, the approved Bill reinstates tax credits for investments in overseas natural resource developments, which had been sunsetted in 2013.
 This move aims to support corporate investments in securing core minerals, extending the application of the tax credit until 2026.